springernature/frontend-toolkits/toolkits/global/packages/global-ratings-survey/README.md

 - get published
 - content discovery

+> **Note**
+> Permissible values are managed in the component's javascript file found out `/js/ratings-survey.js`.
+Please do not edit these without consultation with UXD (Niamh Walsh at the time of writing).

 You may define multiple user journeys separated by commas e.g. `"userJourneys":"get published, content discovery"`.
 If a non-permissible value is entered an error will be logged to the browser console and data will not be sent to the Big Query database.
 Case handling has been implemented, ensuring any value is converted to lowercase prior to data being sent to Big Query.

 **headingLevel** (Mandatory)